 Most Innovative Campaign

-This award recognises campaigns that challenge the status quo and show courage in trying a different or revolutionary approach to drive fundraising success.
-Innovation may include use of new or groundbreaking ideas; use of new technology; or the use of previously untried or untested strategies/activities to achieve fundraising success.
+This award recognises campaigns that challenge the status quo and show courage, within your organisation or outside, in trying a different or revolutionary approach to drive fundraising success.
+Innovation may include: use of new or ground-breaking ideas; or the use of previously untried or untested strategies/activities to achieve fundraising success.

 Applicable types of fundraising